 Resource planning is a discipline within project management software that ensures the most effective use of an organization’s team members and resources across the portfolio.
 This involves gathering the proper mix and quantity of resources required to complete a project and coordinating timelines between different departments using the same resources.
-For the purposes of this article, a resource can be anything from people to equipment, to materials, IT assets or funding.
+For the purposes of this article, a resource can be people, equipment, materials, IT assets, or funding.

 What is the challenge of resource management?

-In truth, the recipe part is only the beginning.
-After planning which and how many resources are required during specific time frames, a project manager must continuously monitor those resources for availability, utilization, and cost.
+In truth, a good recipe is only the beginning.
+The next step is planning which and how many resources are required during specific time frames.
+A project manager must then continuously monitor those resources for availability, utilization, and cost.
 The dilemma of resource management is this: projects have demanding requirements and deadlines, but the resources used to fulfill those requirements are finite.
 In today’s climate, project teams are expected to do more with less.

 Sadly, many companies fail at this challenge.
 In the IT industry—where companies often manage hundreds of projects at a time—failure rates are particularly high.
-Gartner predicts that 80 percent of IT organizations will reach “resource breaking points” this year due to time constraints and other pressures.
-Across all industries, the speed of innovation demands fast resource management, and without the right tools for managing resources across your portfolio of projects and identifying bottlenecks and risk early on, managers are likely to fail to deliver.
+Gartner predicts that 80 percent of IT organizations will reach “resource breaking points” due to time constraints and other pressures1.
+Across all industries, the speed of innovation demands efficient resource management.
+Without the right tools for managing resources across your portfolio of projects and identifying bottlenecks and risk early on, managers are likely to fail to deliver.

-The right project management software provides a visualization of resource availability, helps you distribute work across finite resources, and minimizes duration of projects by maximizing your use of resources.
+The right project management software provides a visualization of resource availability, helps you distribute work across finite resources, and minimizes duration of projects by maximizing use of resources.
 Effective project management software increases efficiency both in the planning phase and in continued optimization during the project.
 Many project management (PM) systems, especially those designed for project and portfolio management (PPM), provide built-in tools for planning, allocating, and managing project resources.
 Common features in a resource management module include:

 - Visual resource planning